Mary Nighy: Early life

 Nighy was born on 17 July 1984 in London.
 She is the daughter of actors Bill Nighy and Diana Quick.
-She was educated at the City of London School for Girls and Westminster School.
-Nighy graduated with first-class honours in English from University College London in 2006.
-She was a member of the National Youth Theatre.
+She was educated at the City of London School for Girls and Westminster School, where she became involved as the director of the school play Be My Baby at aged 16.
+Nighy graduated from University College London in 2006, with first-class honours in English.
+She won a scholarship to the National Film and Television School at Beaconsfield Film Studios.